vhoyer/blog/src/posts/difference-between-services-and-utils.md

 ---

-Being mostly from a front-end written in JavaScript background, I used to think that services were classes and utils were functions, and while this can serve as a not-terrible rule of thumb, it can lead to some "weird" unnatural interfaces.
+Being mostly from a front-end written in JavaScript background, I used to think that services were classes and utils were functions (in the es6 sense of those words), and while this can serve as a not-terrible rule of thumb, it can lead to some "weird" unnatural interfaces.

 // to do: maybe talk a bit about the weird interfaces?
 Maybe some other time.